 - ARMv7 architecture

 The MMU-500 supports all page sizes.

 Apart from the 16KB page granule, the MMU-500 supports all page sizes.

 Stage 1 translations are supported for both Secure and Non-secure translation contexts.
 Usually, the appropriate OS:

 Defines the translation tables, in memory, for the stage 1 translations for its security state.

-This means all the addresses the OS uses in the translation tables it defines are in the IPA address space, and require a stage 2 translation to map them to the PA address space.
+This means that all the addresses the OS uses in the translation tables that it defines are in the IPA address space, and require a stage 2 translation to map them to the PA address space.

-The hypervisor defines the stage 2 address translations, that map the IPAs to PAs.
+The hypervisor defines the stage 2 address translations that map the IPAs to PAs.
 It does this as part of its virtualization of one or more Non-secure guest operating systems.